 • Sunday: Desk reset.

-That’s 35 minutes total for the week—and every room gets love.
+It's 35 total minutes for the week, and every room gets attention.

 Does the SORT method really work in only 5 minutes?